Sugar-Free Granola Recipe

 Instructions

-• Pre-heat oven to 300 degrees and prepare a baking sheet lined with parchment paper.
+• Pre-heat oven to 300 F and prepare a baking sheet lined with parchment paper.

 • If using a extra ripe, spotty banana, add to a large mixing bowl and mash until completely smooth.
-If using frozen banana, defrost in the microwave until gooey.
 Add the melted coconut and vanilla and mix well to combine.
-You can also use a blender or immersion blender to process the banana, coconut oil and vanilla until smooth.

 Notes